algolia/magento/_src/faq.md

     <figcaption>Sorting configuration</figcaption>
 </figure>

+## After reindexing my search doesn't work and I see _"Cannot read property 'autocomplete' of undefinded"_ error in browser's console

+The error means that extension's templates were not rendered.

+Templates are rendered to `before_bode_end` block, please make sure that your theme renders this block.

+If your theme renders the block, make sure you have allowed symlinks in the Magento's configuration.
+You can enable it in **System > Configuration > Advanced > Developer** section of Magento configuration.

 ## Why Magento shows "404 error page not found." in configuration?

 Logout and login from your Magento administration panel should fix the issue.